 Fort Patrick Henry is a run-of-river reservoir, meaning that water is passed through the reservoir without being stored long-term.
-It has two hydroelectric generating units with a net dependable capacity of 41 megawatts.
+It has two hydroelectric generating units.

-Fort Patrick Henry is named after the colonial fort, also known as Long Island Station, that was established nearby at the site of present-day Kingsport, Tennessee.
-The dam was built primarily for hydropower, but it is also used to regulate the flow of water downstream to ensure a reliable supply of water for local industry, and for cooling water at TVA’s John Sevier Fossil Plant.
+Fort Patrick Henry is named after the colonial fort, also known as Long Island Station, that was established nearby at the site of present-day Kingsport, Tenn.
+The dam was built primarily for hydropower, but it is also used to regulate the flow of water downstream to ensure a reliable supply of water for local industry and for cooling water at TVA’s John Sevier Fossil Plant.

 Fort Patrick Henry Reservoir is a popular site for fishing, particularly rainbow trout, bluegill, bass and crappie.
 Warrior’s Path State Park is located on the reservoir.

 There is a visitor's center on site to tell you more about the history of Ft.
 Patrick Henry and TVA, and about TVA’s current activities.
 It is open from 9 a.m. to 7 p.m.
 EDT from April to October, and from November to March from 10 a.m. to 4 p.m.

 - Construction of Fort Patrick Henry Dam began in 1951 and was completed in 1953.

 - The dam is 95 feet high and stretches 737 feet across the South Fork Holston River.